pshihn/byproxy/README.md

 # ByProxy

 ByProxy allows the client to access an object or module on the server as if it were a local object.
-The object's API can be invoked directly.
+The object's API can then be invoked directly on the client.

 For example, a *calculator* server: